 Add food coloring and mix evenly with the salt.
 In my experience, both liquid drops and gel work well, but the gel may be a bit easier to mix quickly and evenly.

-Tip: to add dimension to your glitter, you can mix up 2 or 3 different batches using shades/hues of the same color (light blue, green-blue, and a dark indigo for example).
+Tip: to add dimension to your glitter, you can mix up 2 or 3 different batches using shades/hues of the same color (light blue, green-blue, and dark indigo for example).
 After cooling, mix together to create a salt glitter that gives the illusion of more sparkle.

 - Let cool, then pour into a small container for storage

 After cooling, pour into a suitable container for storage.
 I like to use old spice jars.

 Yay!
 An ocean and riverbed-friendly alternative to real glitter that you can sprinkle on crafts or use with sensory activities to your earth-loving heart’s content!

 Ways to use your salt glitter for play and crafts with kids